neliCZka/test_blog/_posts/2018-02-18-robot-guide.markdown

 <p class="intro"><span class="dropcap">T</span>he ultimate guide for the first steps with Robot Framework</p>

-When I was a total newbie to Robot framework, I was desperately searching for "how to start with robot framework" to understand what should be the first steps and especially what should be the stucture of the test project.
+When I was a newbie to Robot framework, I was desperately searching for "how to start with robot framework" to understand what should be the first steps and especially what should be the stucture of the test project.
-To be honest, I did not find much so I started exploring the Robot Framework on my own and started somehow.
+To be honest, I did not find much so I started exploring the Robot Framework on my own.
-The question is if I started right.
-And if I continue right... :)<br/>
+The question is if I started right... :)<br/>
-I was thinking it might be just my problem and everybody else knows how to start and what to do.

-But some time later a new guy was hired to another team using Robot Framework and he came to me and ask me "How to start with Robot framework?"!
-Few weeks later it happened again with another new colleague.
-I hope I this article might help to answer the very basic questions about RF usage.
+Anyway, few more colleagues who wanted to start with RF came to me and asked me how exactly to start with it.
+So I hope this article might help you to overcome the very first steps with RF.

 #### Before you start with Robot Framework
-Robot Framework can run on any operating system, you just have to have Python installed and pip.
+Robot Framework can run on any operating system, you just have to have Python and pip installed.
-Then you can just run this command in command line:
+Then you can run this command in command line:
 {% highlight bash %}
 pip install robotframework
 {% endhighlight %}
 (don't forget to set proxy if you do it from company network and you need it).

-It is also nice to think about the **IDE** which you will use for Robot tests.
-I use Pycharm with Robot Framework plugin and it wokrs nicely.
+It is also nice to think about the **IDE** which you will use for building the Robot tests.
+I use Pycharm with Robot Framework plugin and it works nicely.
 I extend Robot tests with Python, so it was the best option for me.
 Robot Framework can be extended also by Java, in that case IntelliJ Idea would be a better option for sure. :)

-It is also time to think about the versiuon control, I suggest to use **GIT**.

 #### Start with the project structure

-1. Create a **folder for test suites**, naming it "tests" might be a good idea :)
+1. Create a **folder for test suites**, name it "tests"
 2. Create a **folder for lower level keywords or resources**, naming it "resources" or "keywords" could work fine
-3. Create a **folder for custom libraries** which you will create in Python (or other programming language), it coud be "lib" or something like that
+3. Create a **folder for custom libraries** which you will create in Python (or other programming language), I use "lib" as name
-4. Create a **.gitignore file** in the main folder
-    - add some basic file extensions of file which you don't want to track in GIT, those might be good idea:
+4. If you use git as a version control, create a **.gitignore file** in the main folder and add some basic file extensions of files which you don't want to track in GIT, those might be good idea:
     - &#42;.pyc
-        - &#42;.png
+    - &#42;.png (for the screenshots made by RF)
     - &#42;.idea (if you use JetBrains IDE)
-        - &#42;.html
+    - &#42;.html (for the reports made by RF)
-        - &#42;.xml
+    - &#42;.xml (for the output of RF)
-        - &#42;.exe
-        - &#42;.txt
-        - &#42;.log
+    - &#42;.log (for the log of RF)
-        - &#42;.iml (if you use JetBrains IDE)
+    - &#42;.iml (if you use JetBrains IDE
+    - &#42;.exe (for webdriver)

 This might give you a better picture of the structure of the test project.
 Of course, the structure does not have to be like that, but I believe it is a good practice.

 #### Let's try to write first test case.

 1. Create a robot file inside of "tests" folder.
-Name it e.g. "tests_login.robot" -> it really depends on you :)
+Name it e.g. "tests_login.robot"
 2. Prepare the structure of the file:

 {% highlight robotframework %}